-It’s the preferential treatment of a particular group of people over another—or treating an employee unfairly because of who they are.
-Depending on your location, various discrimination laws are in place to protect your workforce.
+It's the preferential treatment of a particular group of people over another—or an employee being treated unfairly because of who they are.
+Depending on your location, various discrimination laws in the UK are in place to protect your workforce.

-In the UK, while there’s no discrimination at work act, the Equality Act 2010 is the main discrimination legislation that protects employees from issues relating to the following protected characteristics:
+In the UK, while there's no discrimination at work act, the is the main discrimination legislation that protects employees from issues relating to the following protected characteristics:

 Types of discrimination at work

-When discrimination occurs, it’s classed into one of two categories, direct or indirect discrimination.
+When discrimination occurs, it's classed into one of four categories, direct or indirect discrimination, harassment or victimisation.

 Direct discrimination involves treating an employee worse than your other staff because they have (or you assume they have) a protected characteristic.
 It may also be because they're connected with someone that has a protected characteristic.

 Indirect discrimination, on the other hand, relates to policies or business practices that apply to all employees but puts those who share protected characteristics at a disadvantage.
 To prove indirect discrimination, employees must show that: